Aurorayang0917/DeepNet/README.md

 sequence  | 9-mer peptides (e.g. RTFNEDLFR)

 ### 2. Implementation

+It is noted that the following commands should be implemented under */src/ path.
 You can implement the code as follows:
    ```sh
     python predict.py [inputfile]
    ```